alastairlundy/DotPrimitives/Resyslib/Resyslib.Collections/README.md

 Future versions will aim to add more Collection primitives as well as possibly tweak the behaviour of some primitives in the library.

 BigCollections, larger collection primitives that use a 64-Bit Integer for indexes, are planned for a future version.

+## Acknowledgements

+### Projects
+This project would like to thank the following projects for their work:
+* [Polyfill](https://github.com/SimonCropp/Polyfill) for simplifying .NET Standard 2.0 & 2.1 support
+* [Microsoft.Bcl.HashCode](https://github.com/dotnet/maintenance-packages) for providing a backport of the HashCode class and static methods to .NET Standard 2.0